chombo-discharge/chombo-discharge/Docs/Sphinx/source/Applications/CdrPlasmaModel.rst

 The fields ``E/N`` and ``rate/N`` indicate the columns where the reduced electric field and reaction rates are stored.

 The final fields ``min E/N``, ``max E/N``, and ``points`` are formatting fields that trim the range of the data input and organizes the data along a table with ``points`` entries.
-As with the mobilities (see :ref:`Chap:CdrPlasmaJSONMobilities`), the ``spacing`` argument determines whether or not the internal interpolation table uses uniform or exponential grid point spacing.
+As with the mobilities (see :ref:`Chap:CdrPlasmaJSONMobility`), the ``spacing`` argument determines whether or not the internal interpolation table uses uniform or exponential grid point spacing.
 Finally, the ``dump`` argument will tell ``chombo-discharge`` to dump the table to file, which is useful for debugging or quality assurance of the tabulated data.